Flora, Fauna, and Merryweather: Sleeping Beauty

 The fairies arrive at the christening of King Stefan and Queen Leah's newborn daughter, Princess Aurora.
 They tell Stefan and Leah that each of them will give a gift to the infant, the first two being beauty from Flora and song from Fauna.
 As Merryweather is about to give her gift, the evil fairy Maleficent arrives, angered over not being invited to the christening, to which Merryweather replies that she is "not wanted".
-Before leaving, Maleficent curses Aurora to die on her sixteenth birthday after pricking her finger on a spinning wheel's spindle.
-However, Merryweather uses her gift to alter the curse so Aurora will fall into a deep sleep rather than dying and be awakened by true love's kiss.
+Before leaving, Maleficent curses Aurora to die on her sixteenth birthday by pricking her finger on a spinning wheel's spindle.
+However, Merryweather uses her gift to curse so Aurora will not die from pricking her finger but only sleep and be awakened by true love's kiss.

 The fairies plot against Maleficent, since they are not convinced that Stefan and Leah's response to the curse - destroying every spinning wheel in the kingdom - will be enough to stop her.
 They take Aurora into their custody with her parents' consent, ban themselves from using magic, and disguise themselves as human peasants.
 On Aurora's sixteenth birthday, Merryweather and Flora argue over the color of Aurora's dress.
 After Aurora returns from picking berries, she tells the fairies that in the forest, she met a gentleman for whom she has fallen.
 They reveal her true heritage as a princess and that she has been betrothed to Prince Phillip since her christening.
 However, the fairies do not know that the gentleman is Phillip and forbid Aurora from seeing him again.

 The fairies later take Aurora to a room in the castle, conjure a crown for her to wear as a princess, then leave her alone to give her time to recover.
-Despite the fairies' efforts, Maleficent hypnotizes Aurora and conjures a spinning wheel that she pricks herself on, fulfilling the curse.
-The fairies place the sleeping Aurora on a bed in the topmost tower and put all of the kingdom's citizens to sleep until Aurora awakens.
+Despite the fairies' efforts, Maleficent hypnotizes Aurora and conjures a spinning wheel and spindle which Aurora pricks her finger on, causing Aurora to fall into sleep.
+The fairies place the sleeping Aurora on a bed in the castle's topmost tower and put all the kingdom's citizens to sleep until Aurora awakens.
 While falling asleep, King Hubert tries to tell Stefan of his son being in love with a peasant maiden, which makes Flora realize that Phillip is the man Aurora has fallen in love with and the one fated to break the curse and save the kingdom.
 The fairies rescue Phillip from Maleficent's stronghold and give him the Sword of Truth and the Shield of Virtue, which he uses to kill Maleficent.
 The fairies lead Phillip to the tower room, where he awakens Aurora and the kingdom with true love's kiss.
 Afterward, they watch Aurora reunite with her parents and dance with Phillip.